microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsUserIsMemberOf.md

 ```

 This example retrieves the group membership of a group for a user identified by $UserId.
-You can use the command `Get-EntraBetaUser` to get user object Id.
+You can use the command `Get-EntraBetaUser` to get user Id.
-You can use the command `Get-EntraBetaGroup` to get group object Id.
+You can use the command `Get-EntraBetaGroup` to get group Id.

-- `-ObjectId` parameter specifies the user Object ID.
+- `-ObjectId` parameter specifies the object Id of a user(as a UserPrincipalName or ObjectId).
-- `-GroupIdsForMembershipCheck` parameter specifies the group Object ID.
+- `-GroupIdsForMembershipCheck` parameter specifies the group Object Ids.

 ## Parameters